-Police and volunteers search for LSU student who has been missing for days
+Search for missing LSU student has been narrowed down to one part of Mississippi River, university says

-(CNN)Police and volunteers are searching for a Louisiana State University freshman who has been missing since Tuesday, the school said.
+(CNN)The search for a Louisiana State University freshman missing since Tuesday has been narrowed down to one section of the Mississippi River, the school said in its latest update.

 Kori Gauthier's car was found unoccupied at the scene of an accident on the Mississippi River bridge on Interstate 10 in Baton Rouge, according to LSU.
 The Louisiana Department of Transportation confirmed there was an accident early Wednesday morning on the I-10 bridge that shut down two lanes of traffic.

-Note: Correction: A previous version of this article misspelled retired Lt.
-Gen. Russel Honoré's name